DistributedSystemsGroup/zoe/docs/install.rst

 * description : the name of the json file with the Zoe description
 * readable_descr : the name of the markdown file containing user documentation for the ZApp
 * parameters : a list of parameters the user can set to tune the ZApp before starting it
-* guest_access (optional) : if true the ZApp is visible to guest users, default is false
+* disabled_for (optional) : list of roles that will not see this ZApp in the app shop

 Parameters: